wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 **Default**

-The default setting adds an outline and click to zoom for images.
+The default setting adds an outline and "click-to-zoom" for images.

 ![Stoplight Logo](https://stoplight.io/images/home/logo-blue-black.png)